 Personal growth is on the agenda today.
 I will list some of the changes I’ve observed inside of myself, and what a difference it made in my life and my business.

 I got better at saying no

-Now I'm comfortable saying no to people who want me to work for free and I don't feel guilty, because I know that if I do, I end up broke and resentful.
-I'll take the "selfish" label over "broke and resentful" any day, thank you very much.
+Now I’m comfortable saying no to people who want me to work for free.
+I don’t feel guilty anymore, because I know that almost every time I say yes, I end up broke and resentful.
+I’ll take the “selfish” label over “broke and resentful” any day.

 I’ve identified where the real value of my work lies

 This should be one of those things you do before you even start a business, but many of us don’t, and begin with a completely wrong premise about what we do for people.

 In the beginning, my positioning was lame and boring, and I had no idea how to differentiate myself from other designers.
 I thought the quality of my work is supposed to be enough, and if people would just look at my portfolio and see how good of a designer I am, they will want to hire me.
 I was wrong about that.